 As an actor, Barantini had to support himself through an uncertain career path and worked in restaurant kitchens for twelve years, starting at the bottom and working his way up to head chef.
 The film draws on his real-life experiences, on the wealth of diverse characters that pass through the hospitality industry, and the tensions and tough working conditions that all contribute to a 'pressure-cooker' environment.

 The crew completed filming of Boiling Point in March 2020, just before lockdown, so the feature has been in post-production for a significant amount of time.
-Cast and crew screenings were held in August 2020, but as cinemas are only now able to welcome back audiences, the film is getting its public premiere in Karlovy Vary.
+Cast and crew screenings were held in August 2020, but as cinemas are only now able to welcome back audiences, the film is got its public premiere in Karlovy Vary, it's UK premier on 11 October and is now set for general release as people return to cinemas.